 In 2019, the Arthur Vining Davis Foundations, The Foundation for Religious Literacy, the Templeton Religion Trust, and The Issachar Fund, convened leading funders in religious literacy and interfaith leadership.
 The purpose was to identify overlapping goals, strategies, audiences, and philanthropic partnerships.

 The Foundation for Religious Literacy is proud to serve as a philanthropic scout and academic partner with the American Academy of Religion.
-Our leaders are active in the American Educational Research Association, where our managing director, Dr. Nathan C. Walker, co-chairs the Religion & Education SIG; he also serves as the associate editor of the peer-reviewed journal, “Religion & Education.”
-The Foundation works closely with Dr. Stephen Prothero at Boston University and Dr. Diane L. Moore at the Harvard Religious Literacy Project, as well as with leaders of the LAMP program at Emory University and Georgia Tech.
+Our leaders are active in the American Educational Research Association, where our managing director, Dr. Nathan C. Walker, chaired the Religion & Education SIG; he also currently serves as the associate editor of the peer-reviewed journal, “Religion & Education.”
+The Foundation worked closely with Dr. Stephen Prothero at Boston University and Dr. Diane L. Moore at the Harvard Religious Literacy Project, as well as with leaders of the LAMP program at Emory University and Georgia Tech.
 We are also pleased to be a member of the Religion and Education Consortium.

 The Foundation for Religious Literacy is managed by the public charity 1791 Delegates, a delegation of First Amendment and human rights educators named after the year the Bill of Rights was ratified.
 Casner & Edwards provides legal counsel and Johnsen & Manzella, CPA, LLP provides accounting services.
 The Foundation’s assets are managed by the Barone Group at Merrill Lynch.
 QuickBooks ProAdvisor Brenda Graycarek at No Non-cents Bookkeeping serves as our bookkeeper.
 And we are grateful for the in-kind support of Headquartered at Berkshire Global Advisors for hosting our meetings in New York City.